Sia’s “Nostalgic for the Present Tour” is conceptual and unforgettable

 Sia performs “Diamonds” in concert during the Nostalgic for the Present Tour at Oracle Arena in Oakland, Calif., on Saturday, Oct.
 1, 2016.
 (Photo: Ray Chavez/Bay Area News Group)

-Sia has always experimented in some way or another with the presentation of her shows; an all neon-clad band in 2008, wearing a huge wings corset in 2010, but even more so with the presentation of herself as an artists and singer in the public eye.
+Sia has always experimented in some way or another with the presentation of her shows; an all-neon-clad band in 2008, wearing a huge winged corset in 2010, but even more so with the presentation of herself as an artist and singer in the public eye.
 The wig hiding Sia’s face is an evolution of many previous experiments in distortion and obscurement.
 Her whole “Buttons” video is about that.

 we_are_born

-Anybody who was lucky to see Sia during her previous tours knows that her stage presence is delightful not only because of the beautiful abandon which with she sings but because her interaction with the audience is constant, playful, and many times, hilarious.
+Anybody lucky enough to have seen Sia during her previous tours knows that her stage presence is delightful not only because of the beautiful abandon of her singing but also because her interaction with the audience is constant, playful, and, many times, hilarious.
 And as her live show banter in previous tours revealed, Sia has always been adept at deflecting the attention off from herself, often making her audiences laugh with a silly joke right after having made them cry with the power and the pain of her voice.
-At the show in Oakland there was no such respite.
+At the show in Oakland, there was no such respite.
 Song after song, the show played from beginning to end as a single piece, a musical play which had the privilege to have Sia, her unmistakable warm, extraordinary voice, as its soundtrack.
 At times, as she has done in some of her more recent recordings, she would let her voice break and strain, becoming all the more touching, raw and beautiful.

 sia-this-is-acting-cover-bb3-billboard-650